stonkyoloer/ai-powered-options-trade-analyzer/README.md

 Steps located in `Configure TastyTrade`

-# 1️⃣ Select nine sectors; find four tickers per sector
+# 1️⃣ Select a 72 ticker trading universe

 ## Download the Trading Universe CSV